openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 `shell_plus
 <https://django-extensions.readthedocs.io/en/latest/shell_plus.html>`_:
-Django shell with autoloading of the apps database models and subclasses of user-defined classes.
+Django shell with autoloading of the apps' database models and subclasses of user-defined classes.

 `runserver_plus
 <https://django-extensions.readthedocs.io/en/latest/runserver_plus.html>`_:
 typical runserver with Werkzeug debugger baked in.

-``show_urls``: shows the registered URLs of a Django project.
+``show_urls``: displays the registered URLs of a Django project.

 Django Debug Toolbar
 ~~~~~~~~~~~~~~~~~~~~

 The `Django Debug Toolbar <https://django-debug-toolbar.readthedocs.io/>`_
-is a configurable set of panels which display various debug information
+is a configurable set of panels that display various debug information
-about the current HTTP request/response and, when clicked, display more
+about the current HTTP request/response and, when clicked, provide more
 details about the panel's content.

 It can be installed with: